rachelombok/DiscordBotWorkshop/README.md

 * [Definitive Guide for hosting your Discord Bot](https://www.writebots.com/discord-bot-hosting/)
 ## Conclusion

 if you have any questions or feedback, let me know by messaging me in Discord!
+Watch the live workshop [here](https://www.youtube.com/watch?v=9dnclUWFXXU).